-In a dry Dutch oven or medium size thick bottomed pot, add the coriander and cumin seeds.
-Place the pot over medium heat and toast the spices to help release all there essential oils.
+In a dry Dutch oven or medium size thick-bottomed pot, add the coriander and cumin seeds.
+Place the pot over medium heat and toast the spices to help release all their essential oils.
 Stir them with a wooden spatula until they are fragrant and just start to pop.
 Transfer the seeds to a spice grinder or clean coffee grinder and let cool.
 Grind them fine and set aside.

-Preheat the oven to broiler, set to high.
+Preheat the oven to the broiler, set to high.
 Set the oven rack to the highest position.

 Place a large bowl with water in your sink.
 Add the tomatillos and let soak for about 5 minutes. this will help loosen the papery skin.
 Remove the skins, and lightly rub the surface of the tomatillos to remove any stickiness.
 Pat them dry.

 Place the tomatillos into a dry cast iron pan, arranging them in a single layer, placed over high heat.
 Once the green tomatoes start to sizzle, move the pan to the top rack in the oven and let the tomatillos roast for 10 – 15 minutes.

 The tomatillos will be topped with a light char, some will split open and some liquid will be present in the pan.
 Remove them from the oven and set aside.